rosell-dk/htaccess-capability-tester/docs/API.md

                     ['.htaccess', '# I am no trouble'],
                     ['request-me.txt', 'thanks'],
                 ],
+                'request' => [
-                'request' => 'request-me.txt',
+                    'url' => 'request-me.txt',
+                    'bypass-standard-error-handling' => ['all']
+                ],
                 'interpretation' => [
-                    // The prospect crashed.
+                    // The suspect crashed.
 But if the innocent crashes too, we cannot judge ['inconclusive', 'status-code', 'equals', '500'],

                     // The innocent did not crash.
-The prospect is guilty!
+The suspect is guilty!
                     ['failure'],
                 ]
             ],